beaubreedlove/FantasyFootball/rules.md

             1. Setting preferences and defaults
                 1. Any manager may post a list of draft position preferences publicly to the league at anytime and the most preferred draft position in their preference list will be automatically selected for them.
                 1. If a manager does not choose their draft position by their draft position by their assiigned deadline, the lowest remaining draft position will be assigned.
-        1. Draft order will be serpentine.
-            1. Each of the odd numbered rounds starting with the first round will draft in the determined draft order.
-            1. Each of the even numbered rounds will draft in reverse order.
     1.  <a id="keepers">Keepers</a>
         1. Starting in the 2022 season, managers may elect to keep players from previous seasons within the limitations laid out in this section.
         1. Keeper elections must be made by end of day, 5 days before the draft.